rubyworks/indexer/qed/data/02_initialize.md

 ### Data Argument

-A Specification object can be created with initial values by passing a data hash to the initializer.
+A Data object can be created with initial values by passing a data hash to the initializer.

-    spec = DotRuby::Specification.new(:name=>'foo', :version=>'0.1.2')
+    spec = DotRuby::Data.new(:name=>'foo', :version=>'0.1.2')

     spec.name.should == 'foo'
     spec.version.should == '0.1.2'

-Entries passed to the initializer are assigned via the Specifications setters and are validated upon assignment, so no invalid values can get into the object's state, e.g.
+Entries passed to the initializer are assigned via Data's setters and are validated upon assignment, so no invalid values can get into the object's state, e.g.

     expect DotRuby::InvalidMetadata do
-      DotRuby::Specification.new(:name=>1)
+      DotRuby::Data.new(:name=>1)
     end

 ### Initial Validity

-The only way for a Specification object to be in an invalid state is by the creation of an instance without providing a `name` and `version`.
+The only way for a Data object to be in an invalid state is by the creation of an instance without providing a `name` and `version`.
 Both name and version are required for a specification to be valid.

-    spec = DotRuby::Specification.new
+    spec = DotRuby::Data.new

     spec.refute.valid?